Allegro (musical): Act 2

 It is the Depression.
 Joe makes a bare living as assistant to his father.
 Mr. Brinker's business has failed, and he lives with the couple, who are experiencing poverty for the first time in their lives.
 The poverty affects Jennie more than Joe—the new Mrs. Taylor dislikes life as an impoverished housewife ("Money Isn't Everything").
 When she learns that Joe turned down a lucrative offer from a prominent Chicago physician, who is Charlie's uncle, Jennie at first rages.
 When she finds that is not effective, she gets him to change his mind through guilt—if he accepts Dr. Denby's offer, he can earn the money to start the small hospital of which his father dreams and they will have the money to bring up a child properly.

 Joe accepts the job, and sadly leaves his father.
 He soon finds himself ministering to hypochondriacs; he is required to spend time at cocktail parties marked by useless conversation ("Yatata, Yatata, Yatata").
 Charlie is also part of the practice, but the former football star has turned to drink.
-Joe himself is becoming careless due to the distractions; one mistake is caught by his nurse, Emily, who greatly admires the physician Joe could be ("The Gentleman Is a Dope").
+Joe himself is becoming careless due to the distractions; one mistake is caught by his nurse, Emily, who thinks Joe is too careless, but is in love with him nonetheless ("The Gentleman Is a Dope").
 Denby congratulates Joe on his skills, both medical and social.
 The elder doctor has less time for a nurse, Carrie Middleton, who has worked at his hospital for thirty years and once dated him, but who is involved in a labor protest—Denby orders her fired at the request of Lansdale, an influential trustee and soap manufacturer.
 Charlie, Joe and Emily comment on the frenetic pace of the Chicago world in which they live ("Allegro").

 Joe has become increasingly disillusioned by his life in the city, and worries about his former patients in his home town.
 He learns that Jennie is having an affair with Lansdale.
 As Joe sits, head in hands, his late mother and a chorus of the friends he left behind appeal to him to return ("Come Home").
 Joe has been offered the position of physician-in-chief at the Chicago hospital, replacing Denby, who is taking an executive position, or as the elder doctor terms it, being "kicked upstairs".
 At a dedication of a new pavilion at the hospital, Joe has a revelation and shifts the path of his life; as he does so, Grandma appears and calls for Marjorie to come watch, an echo of the scene in which he learned to walk.
 Joe refuses the position, and will return to his small town to assist his father, accompanied by Emily and Charlie, but not by Jennie (Finale: "One Foot, Other Foot" (reprise)).